 Please include the following:

-A photo of the lot code from one bag or container inside the case
+A photo of the lot code from one bag or container inside the case.
+The white label on the case is not sufficient as it does not list the lot code.

 The unit number reporting the issue - This is especially important for leaders who manage multiple units